Bridge indices of spatial graphs and diagram colorings: Computations

 \section{Computations}

-In this section, we use our techniques to estimate or provide exact values for the bridge indices of many different examples of knotted spatial graphs.
-In particular, although the following statement also follows from other techniques, our coloring and meridional rank techniques give short arguments, as we will see in \autoref{cor:Suzuki}, \autoref{cor:vertex}, and \autoref{cor:Montesinos}.
+In this section, we use our techniques to estimate or provide exact values for the bridge indices of many different examples of knotted spatial graphs, many of which are almost unknotted.
+Additionally, in \autoref{sec:code} we discuss the particulars of our code and in \autoref{sec:large} we prove \autoref{thm:index}.
 Refer to \autoref{sec:graphs} for a review of the spatial graph terminology we use throughout this section.
+We will use the term ``coloring'' for both Wirtinger coloring and quandle coloring, but the type of coloring should be clear from context.
+When calculating lower bounds, we will sometimes refer to both the (weighted) bridge index and the unweighted bridge index (recall \autoref{def:unweighted}).

 We break into various subsections according to the type of construction, but start first with a relatively simple example.

 \begin{example}[Almost unknotted graphs from unlinks] As a warmup, \autoref{fig:ex_arc} gives an almost unknotted handcuff graph (left) and an almost unknotted $\Theta$-graph (right).
-Both of these well-known examples -- for instance the $\Theta$-graph is the Kinoshita graph \cite{kinoshita1958alexander,kinoshita1972elementary} -- were constructed by adding an edge to an unlink, and both have bridge index $2$.
-These diagrams are already in bridge position demonstrating this index, but this can also be verified by finding $2$-Wirtinger colorings of the diagrams.
-The lower bound comes from the fact that there is a nontrivial coloring by the Alexander quandle of order four from \autoref{sec:quandle}.
+Both of these well-known examples -- for instance the $\Theta$-graph is the Kinoshita graph \cite{kinoshita1958alexander,kinoshita1972elementary} -- were constructed by adding an edge to an unlink, and both have bridge index $\tfrac{5}{2}$.
+These diagrams are already in bridge position demonstrating this index, but this can also be verified by finding $\tfrac{5}{2}$-Wirtinger colorings of the diagrams.

+Since there is a nontrivial coloring by the Alexander quandle of order four from \autoref{sec:quandle}, the unweighted bridge index, and thus the bridge index, is bounded below by $2$.
+By analyzing the various possibilities for how the vertices are placed in the bridge splitting, \`{a} la the arguments found in \autoref{ex:Suzuki} or \autoref{ex:vertex2}, one can -- without too much difficulty -- raise the lower bound of the bridge index to $\tfrac{5}{2}$, as desired.

 Note that the number of crossings in each column of twists can be systematically increased and we still retain the consistency of the coloring.
 By systematic, we mean that if there are three crossings originally, we can keep adding a multiple of three crossings.

 \end{example}